-Financial Bounty Hunters Testify: Clinton Foundation Operated as Foreign Agent
+Financial Bounty Hunters Testify: Clinton Foundation Operated As Foreign Agent

 Testimony suggests FBI open criminal investigation into Clinton Foundation.

-Sara A. Carter is a national and international award winning investigative reporter whose stories have ranged from national security, terrorism, immigration and front line coverage of the wars in Afghanistan and Iraq.
+Sara A. Carter is a national and international award winning investigative reporter whose stories have ranged from national security, terrorism, immigration and front line coverage of the wars in Afghanistan and Iraq.https://saraacarter.com